devangerine/FunctionsAndErrorsProject/README.md

 * An assertion that the transactionFee(state variable of type unsigned integer) is always 10 because under normal operation of the contract the transactionFee does not get changed but the triggerAssert function exists to increment the transactionFee in order to demonstate how assert works which is to throw an error and revert any changes to the state of the contract done before the assertion is executed.

 * A require that the _debtorId parameter be only either equal to 0 or 1 because I limited the number of possible debtors to keep this contract as simple as possible.

+* A require that the debtorOnCooldown element assocaited with the _debtorId is false which means that the debtor associated with the _debtorId not on loaning cooldown as a result of taking a loan recently.

 * A revert that gets triggered when the if statement that checks if the creditor's balance is less then the _loanAmount returns true.